 Also, its location towering high above town makes it all the more incredible!
 Walking through the stone of the Lindos Acropolis was an amazing feeling that everyone should experience for themselves.

-Historic Sites at the Acropolis of Lindos
+Historic Sites at the Lindos Acropolis

 The Propylaia: This gateway on the staircase was built in 3rd Century B.C.
 This is an interesting part of the ruins leading up to the top of the Acropolis of Lindos.